 We have so many ideas for the best subscription gift boxes, you can surely find the perfect one.
 Your recipient should be able to receive a notification via email that the box will ship soon, which is one step better than an IOU.

-There’s Mistobox and Blue Bottle for coffee; Olive Box for fans of stationery and pretty things; Quarterly for the on-trend tastemaker; and of course the original Birchbox (his or hers) for the cosmetics junkie.
+There’s Mistobox and Blue Bottle for coffee; Olive Box for fans of stationery and pretty things; Quarterly for the on-trend tastemaker; the original Birchbox (his or hers) for the cosmetics junkie; Rachel Zoe’s new style box; even gift boxes that are filled with necessities like toothbrushes, which can actually be pretty sexy for busy parents.

-We’ve also got plenty of gourmet subscription box ideas on Cool Mom Eats, whether your beloved is a fan of chocolates, international foods (like the box from Try the World, shown above), or even a box dedicated just to wacky treats from Japan.
+We’ve also got plenty of gourmet subscription box ideas on Cool Mom Eats, whether your beloved is a fan of chocolates, international foods (like Takeout Kit, above), or even a box dedicated just to wacky treats from Japan.

 And speaking of wacky, for less conventional last-minute Valentine’s Day gifts, there are tons of subscription box options too.
 I’m super intrigued by the Mysterious Package Company, where you send an experience — A cursed book!
 A magic lantern! — over several mailings, including an Indiana Jones-worthy crate that must be pried apart.